open-algorithmic-trading/docs/README.md

   - Develops the backtesting process.

 ## Read More!
-Head to [Open Trading Wiki](https://github.com/open-algorithmic-trading/docs/wiki) to read more.
+Head to [OpenTrading Wiki](https://github.com/open-algorithmic-trading/docs/wiki) to read more.

 ## How can I contribute to Open Trading?
 We strongly believe in collective efforts and Open Trading would love to have contributors like you.</br>